gageml/gage/tests/cmd-restore.md

 Attempt to restore runs without specifying a run or `--all`.

     >>> run("gage restore -y")
-    gage: Specify a deleted run to restore or use '--all'.
+    gage: Specify a run to restore or use '--all'.
     ⤶
     Use 'gage list --deleted' to show deleted runs.
     ⤶